lukasnijhawan/CS4641Group15/docs/README.md

 ### Results:

+#### Results from Unsupervised Learning:

+##### Identification of Outliers:
+While working with our data, we did discover multiple outliers.
+There were outliers with respect to fire size (for example the biggest fire being over 600,000 acres), as well as with relationships among certain features, for example a class A fire (very small) taking an extremely long time to contain.
+However, after getting rid of these outliers our data did start to improve.
+##### Feature/Data Selection:
+Throughout the unsupervised learning process, we were able to first trim the amount of features down significantly, as well as get rid of outliers as well as data that complicates our dataset (for example, all of the small fires).
+This will help as we move forward to supervised learning.
+##### Classification vs Regression/Next Steps:
+After completing this unsupervised learning phase of our project and learning more about our data, we have determined that we are planning to formulate the supervised learning phase as a classification problem.
+Based on our histograms of fire size, correlation matrices, and density estimations, we believe it makes the most sense to try and group a given fire into a class of fire size, in our case small fires, medium fires, or large fires (corresponding to classes D&E, F, and G respectively).
+The overwhelming majority of our fires are going to be ‘small’ fires (see the histogram above), and then the ‘medium’ and ‘large’ fires will be more evenly distributed.

 The hypothetical outcome for this project is that we will be able to predict the final size of a fire given that the fire started, as well as predict the causes of fires given that they started.
 Both of these things would be useful in terms of fire prevention, as they would help the experts better understand the behavior of fires and possibly what steps need to be done in order to slow their spread or prevent them from happening.